 Q key: Quits the game

-Notice that on each level, moving the front rectangle toward the left to touch the left boundary will cause the loading of the other level.
+Notice that on each level, moving the front rectangle towards the left to touch the left boundary will cause the loading of the other level.
 The MyGame level will cause BlueLevel to be loaded, and BlueLevel will cause the MyGame level to be loaded.

 The goals of the project are as follows: